faithchung/samithphotography/README.md

 # Samith Photography Website

-This is my first web developement project (CF:G course final project).
+This is my first web developement project.

 A photography website for my husband and I.